lmstudio-ai/venvstacks/README.md

 portable, deterministic format, *without* needing to include copies of these large Python frameworks in every application archive.

-The `venvstacks` project uses Python's `sitecustomize.py` environment setup feature to chain together three layers of Python virtual environments:
+It achieves this by using Python's `sitecustomize.py` environment setup feature to chain together three layers of Python virtual environments:

 * "Runtime" layers: environment containing the desired version of a specific Python runtime